anish-bhattacharya/ViT-for-quadrotor-obstacle-avoidance/README.md

 roslaunch depthfly depthfly.launch
 ```

 We include a `/trigger` signal that, when continuously published to, will route the predicted velocity commands to a given topic `/robot/cmd_vel`.
-We do this with the following terminal command.
-If you Ctl+C this command, the node will send velocity 0.0 commands to stop in place.
+We do this with the following terminal command typically sent form a basestation computer.
+If you Ctl+C this command, the rosnode will send velocity 0.0 commands to stop in place.
 ```
 rostopic pub -r 50 /trigger std_msgs/Empty "{}"
 ```